 In 2010 and 2011 Robin worked on and off on a long-form piece called ‘The Titanic Requiem’, which is described on the 2011 page.
 He was also active in non-musical affairs, including leading a campaign to create a monument to World War II veterans of the Royal Air Force, which was completed in 2012.

-The likely future seemed to be that they would re-sort the usual hits in different packages each Christmas as long as there is a market for CDs.
+The likely future seemed to be that they would re-sort the usual hits in different packages each Christmas as long as there was a market for CDs.
 This year’s installment was a Starbucks CD in October and the delayed Mythology set in November.

 Barry almost appeared on the Gorillaz album Plastic Beach, released in March, but he backed out of it, according to their musical director Damon Albarn.
 There was talk of Barry having hearing problems, which if so would go a long way to explaining his limited activity.